node-class-may-2023/ComIT_Node/html.md

 ##  Forms
 * The **form** element represents a document section that contains interactive controls for submitting information to a web server
-* We can find them everywere and in different styles too!
+* We can find them everywhere and in different styles too!

 **Search engines:**